 Don’t let me give you the impression that you shouldn’t be mowing your lawn or taking care of a house that you call home.
 Valuing the things we have is so important.

 But let me ask you, what do you want most from your life?
-Make a list.
+What would you put on your Bucket List?.

 How are houses selling in your area?